MaxOrtGit/MaxOrtGit.github.io/index.markdown

 This is the primary file in the Valorant Esports AI project detailed below.

 # Training Robots
 For my senior project class I am training robots in Isaac Lab to perform complex tasks.
 The goal is to have a pipeline for training video game AI agents using reinforcement learning.
-The project is still it it's early stages but you can enjoy this video of robot dogs trained to run to as many targets as possible.
+The project is still it it's early stages but you can enjoy this video of robot spiders trained to run to from target to target.

 <video width="560" height="315" controls>
   <source src="{{ '/Files/RobotsPointToPoint.mp4' | relative_url }}" type="video/mp4">